liftlobby/Fakeseeker/README.md

 5. Troubleshooting:

-- "App Didn't Start": Make sure you extracted the entire FakeSeeker folder from the .zip file and are running the .exe from inside that extracted folder.
-Don't just pull the .exe out by itself.
+- "App Didn't Start": Make sure you extracted the entire FakeSeeker folder from the .7z file and are running the .exe from inside that extracted folder.
+Don't just pull the .exe out by itself or run it directly from within the archive viewer.

+- Cannot Open .7z File: If you cannot open the downloaded file, you likely need to install an extraction tool like 7-Zip (free).

 - Antivirus Warning: Some antivirus programs might flag the .exe because it's a newly created application.
 This is often a false positive.
 If you trust the source, you may need to temporarily disable your antivirus or add an exception for FakeSeeker.exe.
 Proceed with caution if you are unsure.